-Since the program’s inception (14 years in 2016), more than 150 men have been served by RH.
+Since the program’s inception (2003), more than 200 men have been served by RH.
 The average stay is 6-9 months.
 In general, we consider three months the minimum time to adequately complete the program.

-The State does not provide any financial support to RH for the parolees we serve.
-Our subsidized fee is $600 per month ($10,800 vs. the $60,000 in tax revenue for every inmate).
+Our subsidized fee is $650 per month.
 We provide residents with room, board, laundry, transportation, personal hygiene items, and clothing (if needed).
-Our actual cost per resident is about $900.
+Actual cost per RH resident is about $1,200/month vs $5,900/month in tax money to house a prison inmate.
 Initially, most residents are only able to contribute their food stamps and general assistance, which totals about $300.

 Meet some of our Board:

 “Restoration House is dedicated to making a positive difference in the lives of the men it serves.
 I am privileged to join such an effective organization and hope to build on its success by taking on the ongoing funding issues and establishing personal connections with the residents.
 I am eager to see what God has in store for Restoration House and how I may be a part of that.”

 Jayson Jay, a native Californian, has had many learning opportunities and experiences while growing up in construction, auto repair, budgeting, teaching and travel.
 He joined the Restoration House (RH) board of directors in late 2012.

 While in high school in 1988, he started dating his future wife, Michell, and the two were married in 1994.
 They have been heavily involved in leadership at their church, including Celebrate Recovery, marriage classes and bible studies.